 Originally founded as the Arthur V. Mauro Centre for Peace & Justice at St. Paul's College and officially launched in 2004, the name of the organization was changed in the fall of 2019, to reflect the evolving and growing nature of the research and other programs and efforts of the organization and the continued support of our principal benefactors and friends.

-The Mauro Centre's initial emphases has been the cultural, religious, and philosophical dimensions of peace; social, economic, and environmental justice; peace education; human rights; and the role of international organizations and standards in the quest for peace and justice.
-The Centre is also interested in the role of the Abrahamic religions of Judaism, Christianity, and Islam in pointing ways for people to live in peace and harmony in a post-modern world.
+The Mauro Institute's initial emphases has been the cultural, religious, and philosophical dimensions of peace; social, economic, and environmental justice; peace education; human rights; and the role of international organizations and standards in the quest for peace and justice.
+The Institute is also interested in the role of the Abrahamic religions of Judaism, Christianity, and Islam in pointing ways for people to live in peace and harmony in a post-modern world.

-Mauro Centre for Peace and
+Mauro Institute for Peace &

 Justice at St. Paul's College

-The Arthur V. Mauro Centre
+The Arthur V. Mauro Institute

-for Peace and Justice is now on
+for Peace & Justice is on